 Max Planck researchers discovered that mindfulness meditation practitioners showed significant decreases in activity in regions of the brain involved in appraising stimuli, emotion and memory.
 And that two regions that are normally functionally connected, the anterior cingulate cortex (associated with the unpleasantness of pain) and parts of the prefrontal cortex, appear to have become “uncoupled” in those who meditate.

 In simple English, meditation soothes both physical and emotional pain.

 #4 Mindfulness strengthens one’s ability to focus and learn.

 One of the top work skills in the future is the ability to learn on the fly.
 People who have boundless curiosity will have an edge over those who have none — no matter their age, gender and race.

 A surefire way of making learning easy for you and your employees is to practice mindfulness meditation.
 It has been proven to stimulate the release of hormones that enhance the structural growth of synapses in the brain.
 The more neurons you have in your brain, the more knowledge you can learn and store in your mind.

 #5 Mindfulness meditation increases one’s ability to stay in the “flow” while working.

-#6 People who practice mindfulness meditation are not wont to ruminating and entertaining self-doubt and other negative thoughts.
+#6 People who practice mindfulness meditation are not inclined to entertain self-doubt and other negative thoughts.

 Rumination in psychology is a bad thing.
 When people ruminate, they repeatedly entertain negative thoughts about “what-ifs” and “if-onlys” in their lives.
 This leads to feelings of inadequacy, helplessness, and even depression.
 Doing this every day can be stressful on a person, and he or she usually responds by binge-eating or drinking too much alcohol.